georgehenderson/lavaca-devtools/README.md

 ![Panel](https://raw.github.com/georgehenderson/lavaca-devtools/master/src/img/sidebar.png)

 Exposes two variables to the console
 - `$view` The current view in the selected elements scope.
+Defaults to the view on the highest layer.
 - `$model` The current view's model in the selected elements scope.
+Defaults to the model of the view on the highest layer.

 ## Panel
 ![Sidebar](https://raw.github.com/georgehenderson/lavaca-devtools/master/src/img/panel.png)